sayandesarkar/sliderule/README.md

 # sliderule

-It includes all the excercises completed for Slide Rule course
+It includes all the excercises completed for Slide Rule course - Data Science Intensive